 Because even if someone earns bucket loads of cash, if they don’t manage that money well, they can still end up in debt or worse, bankruptcy.

 I’ve seen it happen among friends and family – adults who dreamed of pursuing a profession they felt passionate about but chose another job just to support their debt and lifestyle.

-And then there’s my sister, who despite pursuing social work and then freelance photography learned how to live within her means – in New York City.
+One relative, who despite pursuing social work and then freelance photography, learned how to live within her means – in New York City.
 She didn’t open a credit card account until well into her 30s (when she had to rent a car for work), has lived debt-free, and best of all, has lived the life she’s chosen, not the one she’s been forced into.